seanwest-flatiron/cy-virtual-machines/README.md

  - Upgrades (e.g. apt upgrades) can in theory be automated, and even exported to a google drive

+## Changes
+The main branch contains changes that may require modifications to the existing Canvas course.
+Those changes are currently being used on Live cohorts.

+A replica of the original was created initially when building this all out.
+That has it's own branch here: https://github.com/seanwest-flatiron/cse-capstone/tree/original and can be access from the command line with `git checkout original`.

 ## Requirements
  - Upgrade VirtualBox to the latest version
  - Install Vagrant: https://developer.hashicorp.com/vagrant/install